What Is a PFFS Medicare Plan?

 Also known as Medicare Advantage, Part C is offered by private companies that contract with Medicare.
 People who buy Part C pay for:

-Part C offers coverage for services not offered by Parts A and B, such as dental and vision care.
+Part C usually offers coverage for services not offered by Parts A and B, such as dental and vision care.

 Part D